-Before this assignment, Hostetler served as chief counsel for Commercial Derivative Aircraft and Autonomous Systems, responsible for all legal matters across those divisions of Defense, Space & Security.
+Before this assignment, Hostetler served as vice president and assistant general counsel for Boeing Defense, Space & Security where he was responsible for all legal advice and counsel to the business.
+Prior to that, Hostetler served as chief counsel for Commercial Derivative Aircraft and Autonomous Systems, managing all legal matters across those divisions of Defense, Space & Security.

-Before joining Boeing in 2015, Hostetler served in a series of senior-level positions in the U.S. government, including deputy general counsel of the Department of Defense and deputy general counsel of the Central Intelligence Agency, where he was responsible for overseeing all civil and criminal litigation and for handling sensitive investigations.
+Before joining Boeing in 2015, Hostetler served in a series of senior-level positions in the U.S. government, including deputy general counsel of the Department of Defense and deputy general counsel of the Central Intelligence Agency, where he oversaw all civil and criminal litigation and sensitive investigations.
 He also served as associate deputy director of the National Counterterrorism Center and as associate general counsel for the Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction.